jon-harper/OmniBox/docs/assembly_v2/core.md

 </figure>
 <figure markdown>
   [![illustration][main4]{width="480"}][main4]
-  <figcaption>Continue fastening screws halfway.
-If insertion becomes difficult, back out and check alignment of the screws inserted so far.</figcaption>
+  <figcaption>Continue fastening screws halfway.</figcaption>
 </figure>

+!!! note
+    If inserting the screws becomes difficult, back out and check alignment of the screws inserted so far.
+Also check that both halves of the main body are still correctly aligned.

 <figure markdown>
   [![illustration][main5]{width="480"}][main5]